connorkuehl/popple/README.md

 but otherwise I am using the default RabbitMQ credentials of `guest:guest` and the default root credentials for the MySQL docker container in this example.

-1. Create an env file to hold all of the necessary Popple configuration:
+1. [one-time-setup] Create an env file to hold all of the necessary Popple configuration:

 ```console
 cat > .poppleenv <<EOF